kszenes/kszenes.github.io/_pages/ressources.md

 - [Science in Parallel](https://scienceinparallel.org/episodes/)
 - [Oxide and Friends](https://oxide.computer/podcasts/oxide-and-friends)

-## Low-level programming and hardware
+## Low-Level Programming and Hardware

 - [TLB Hit](https://tlbh.it/): TLB hit is a podcast about systems and compilers by Chris Leary and JF Bastien.
 - [Microarch Club](https://microarch.club/): The art, science, and history of processor design.